Categorical symmetry and non-invertible anomaly in symmetry-breaking and topological phase transitions: Appearance of algebraic higher symmetry at the symmetry breaking transition for general finite symmetry

 where $i_0$ is a fixed base point.
-We note that to map a configuration $g_i$ to a configuration $g_{ij}$, we need to pick a base point $i_0$ and a value $g_{i_0}$.
+Note that to map a configuration $g_i$ to a configuration $g_{ij}$, we need to pick a base point $i_0$ and a value $g_{i_0}$.
 Therefore, the above map is a $|G|$-to-one map.
 It maps the following $|G|$ configurations of $H_1$ (label by $h\in G$), $|\{ hg_i \}\>$, into the same configuration configuration of $H_2$, $|\{g_{ij}\}\>$.
-Thus spectrum of $H_1$ formed by $G$ invariant states, $|\Psi\> =U_h |\Psi\>$, is identical to the low energy spectrum of $H_2$ below $U$. $H_1$ and $H_2$ have the same $G$ symmetric low energy dynamics.
+Thus the spectrum of $H_1$ formed by $G$ invariant states, $|\Psi\> =U_h |\Psi\>$, is identical to the low energy spectrum of $H_2$ below $U$. $H_1$ and $H_2$ have the same $G$-symmetric low energy dynamics.
 In particular they have the same phase transition and critical point.

-The $G$ symmetry breaking phase of $H_1$ corresponds to the trivial phase of $H_2$ (which is the symmetric phase of the algebraic $(d-1)$-symmetry) and the $G$ symmetric phase of $H_1$ corresponds to the topologically ordered phase of $H_2$ (which is the symmetry breaking phase of the algebraic $(d-1)$-symmetry) \cite{GW14125148,KLTW}.
-Now we see that the critical point at the symmetry breaking transition touch a phase with $G$ 0-symmetry and another phase with algebraic $(d-1)$-symmetry.
-Thus the critical point has both the $G$ 0-symmetry and the algebraic $(d-1)$-symmetry.
+The $G$-symmetry breaking phase of $H_1$ corresponds to the trivial phase of $H_2$ (which is the symmetric phase of the algebraic $(n-1)$-symmetry $G^{(n-1)}$) and the $G$-symmetric phase of $H_1$ corresponds to the topologically ordered phase of $H_2$ (which is the symmetry breaking phase of the algebraic $(n-1)$-symmetry $G^{(n-1)}$) \cite{GW14125148,KZ200514178}.
+Now we see that the critical point at the symmetry breaking transition neighbors a phase with $G$ 0-symmetry and a phase with algebraic $(n-1)$-symmetry.
+Heuristically, the emergent symmetry at the critical point is the same or larger than the neighboring gapped phases.
+Thus the critical point has both the $G$ 0-symmetry and the algebraic $(n-1)$-symmetry $G^{(n-1)}$.
+In other words, the critical point has a categorical symmetry $G\vee G^{(n-1)}$ which is the combination of the $G$ 0-symmetry and the algebraic $(n-1)$-symmetry $G^{(n-1)}$.